-A guide to specializations can be found on the MLIS Curriculum page of the iSchool website.
-Specializations are valuable ways to focus your education on a specific topic.
-Please note, the specialization you choose is not included on your transcript or diploma.
+A guide to focus areas can be found on the MLIS Curriculum page of the iSchool website.
+Focus areas are valuable ways to focus your education on a specific topic.
+Please note, the focus area you choose is not included on your transcript or diploma.

-Specializations are not required.
+Focus areas are not required.
 Students may pursue an Individualized Program Plan in which they select courses from across the curriculum.
-Students are welcome to take any of the classes listed under specializations or other electives that are offered.
+Students are welcome to take any of the classes listed under Focus Areas or other electives that are offered.

-Choosing a Specialization
+Choosing a Focus Area

-Students may choose to take courses from one or more of these specializations that align with their interests and career goals.
+Students may choose to take courses from one or more of these focus areas that align with their interests and career goals.
 A number of other electives will also be offered each semester.
 Each semester, advisors will notify students of additional electives being offered.

-Specializations are not required.
+Focus areas are not required.
 Students may pursue an Individualized Program Plan in which they select courses from across the curriculum.
-Students are welcome to take any of the classes listed under specializations or other electives that are offered.
+Students are welcome to take any of the classes listed under focus areas or other electives that are offered.

-Declaring a Specialization
+Declaring a Focus Area

-MLIS students who want to complete the School Library Specialization must declare this by filling out the Declaration of Specialization Form.
-The program's academic advisor will meet with the student to discuss the requirements of the school library specialization.
+MLIS students who want to complete the School Library Focus Area must declare this by filling out the Declaration of Focus Area Form.
+The program's academic advisor will meet with the student to discuss the requirements of the school library focus area.

-Students pursuing other specializations do not need to declare or change their specialization(s).
+Students pursuing other focus areas do not need to declare or change their focus area (s).